 BrooklynThe cultural and recreational epicentre of Brooklyn is Prospect Park.
 This 525-acre oasis has a zoo, botanical gardens, monuments and plenty of outdoor fields for play.
 The Brooklyn Museum anchors the eastern flank of this historic park.
 Situated along the Atlantic Ocean, Coney Island is another population destination in Brooklyn.
 This peninsula has a lengthy boardwalk, the New York Aquarium, amusement parks and other fun attractions.
 If you're looking to catch an NBA game or exciting show in the borough, get some tickets to the Barclays Center.
 This contemporary indoor arena has its own underground subway station with service from several lines.

-The BronxAs the northernmost borough of NYC, the Bronx is mostly lined with residential neighbourhoods.
+The BronxAs the northernmost borough of NYC, the Bronx is mostly lined with residential neighborhoods.
 The Bronx Zoo and New York Botanical Garden are nested in the heart of this part of the Big Apple.
 Besides having stunning exotic wildlife and beautiful plants, the Bronx is home to the legendary New York Yankees of the MLB.
 Extending into the Long Island Sound, the massive Pelham Bay Park highlights the natural appeal of the Bronx.
 Occupying more than 2,700 acres, this park offers some of the best opportunities for outdoor activities in NYC.

 QueensCentrally located in Queens, the Flushing Meadows-Corona Park is the cultural and spiritual hub of the borough.
 This large urban park is lined with historic installations from several World's Fairs.
 The Queens Museum, New York Hall of Science and Queens Zoo are conveniently located within walking distance of each other.
 The northern end of the park is anchored by the USTA National Tennis Center that hosts the U.S. Open each year.
 You don't have to walk far from the park to watch some great MLB action at Citi Field.
 Home to LaGuardia Airport and John F. Kennedy International Airport, this borough plays an important role in the city's extensive transportation network.
 Click to book your NYC Hop-On Hop-Off Bus Tour.